 Ashland Avenue contains a roadway aisle that gives driverprenuers (driver-entrepreneurs) an advantage when driving on the city's north side.The section of Ashland between Armitage and Foster Avenues provides the best moving stretch of non highway road in all of Chicago.The boulevard runs north and south with traffic moving in both directions.
 It cuts a speedy swath north until it reaches Andersonville.
 The "Aisle" allows swift movement towards areas east (e.g. Edgewater) and west (e.g. Lincoln Square) of it.
 This paved pathway is why Armitage Ave is my main "go to" exit from the Kennedy Expressway.

 Ashland Avenue is a long street.
-I have driven much of this city thoroughfare from 127th Street, Calumet City to Rogers Ave in Rogers Park at the city's north pinnacle.
-The roadway has many hot spots, but two stand out;
+It extends beyond the central city.I have driven much of its city breadth from 127th Street in south borderburb (border/suburb) Calumet Park to Rogers Ave in Rogers Park at the city's north pinnacle.
+The roadway has many rider rich places, a few stand out.

 Transit Ave Street Cred

--"L" stations, both above ground and underground that represent four colors of Chicago's "trainbow" rest on this mighty street.
+-"L" stations, both above ground and underground that represent four colors of Chicago's rainbow rest on this mighty street.
 Blue, green, pink and orange line stops are dispersed on the north, south and west sides of town.

 -Metra, Chicago's regional rail network includes two Ashlandian area stations.
-The Clybourn stop,(pictured) that includes trains going out to suburban Chicago and even into Wisconsin, is located on the fine line between Bucktown and Lincoln Park.
-A south side stop in Beverly is a short hike away from Ashland Avenue. (see map)
+The Clybourn stop, that includes trains going out to suburban Chicago and even into Wisconsin, is located in Bucktown.
+A south side stop in Beverly (pictured) is a short hike away from Ashland Avenue.

 - Bus access is plentiful.
 The C.T.A.
 (Chicago Transit Authority) includes at least 20 bus routes that intersect with Ashland at some point.
 Routes that take passengers to the Chicago's west side and border west suburbs are well represented here.